 Continuation of Chem.
 440 and 441.
 Atomic structure, chemical bonding, and introduction to elementary quantum mechanics.
 Three lectures a week.
 Prerequisite: Chem.
 441.

-447. Physical Chemistry Laboratory I (1)
+447. Physical Chemistry Laboratory (2)

-One 4-hour laboratory a week.
+One lecture and one 4-hour laboratory a week.
 Prerequisite: Chem.
-440.
+441 or concurrent registration.